Eagle Island is a Metroidvania-inspired platform game featuring RPG-esque elements and procedural level generation. It was developed by Nick Gregory.

 - Avabrazam can conjure a big fiery circle that follows the player character.
 Through clever manouvering and good timing, the circle can be tricked into exploding right onto the boss and deal extra damage.
 This is necessary for the "Stop Hitting Yourself" achievement.

-- Hub Level: What connects the 9 areas of the island.
+- Hub Level: The 9 areas of the island are connected by a singular level.
 The areas are as follows (from first to last):

-- The Lost Woods: Greenwood Glade, where the first level takes place.
+- The Lost Woods: Greenwood Glade, where the first level takes place, is a forest.

-- Shifting Sand Land: Gemshine Mines, although it's not very populated by your typical desert level baddies (aside from Flaktus, Blazebugs and Scorchion) and features mineshafts instead of your typical pyramids or temples, complete with minecart sections.
+- Shifting Sand Land: Gemshine Mines are located in the desert, although it's not very populated by your typical desert level baddies (aside from Flaktus, Blazebugs and Scorchion) and features mineshafts instead of your typical pyramids or temples, complete with minecart sections.

-- Palmtree Panic: Smuggleaway Bay, a coastal area.
+- Palmtree Panic: Smuggleaway Bay, which is a coastal area.

 - Green Hill Zone: Woodberry Warren, an idyllic meadow that also features caves.

-- Death Mountain: Pinnacle Peak, which is also a Slippy-Slidey Ice World.
+- Death Mountain: Pinnacle Peak, which is a mountain full of danger and also a Slippy-Slidey Ice World.

-- Lethal Lava Land: Falcon's Furnace, which is situated deep within Eagle Island.
+- Lethal Lava Land: Falcon's Furnace, which is situated deep within Eagle Island, is a hot cavern where lava replaces what would've been water.

 - Inescapable Ambush: Some rooms with enemies inside will have all exits blocked off by gates, which can only be reopened by defeating said enemies.

-- Interface Screw: Entering a room full of spores or being hit by Psilofume's attack causes the screen and music to distort.
+- Interface Screw: Entering a room full of spores or being hit by Psilofume's attack causes the screen and music to distort, making it more difficult to navigate.

-- Ironic Juxtaposition: One of the rooms beneath the glade area features broken chains where Armaura was once held by humans before breaking free.
-After the third act, Oliver Ornis gets permanently frozen right in the middle of these chains, essentially taking Armauras place as the one being imprisoned.
+- Ironic Echo: One of the rooms beneath the glade area features broken chains where Armaura was once held by humans before breaking free.
+After the third act, Oliver Ornis gets permanently frozen right in the middle of these chains, essentially taking Armaura’s place as the one being imprisoned.

 - Item-Drop Mechanic: